Managing teams and projects is no easy task. Take a look at the new Timeneye Status page, where managers can monitor their projects and teams.

 Try to give the project a start and end date, even if your client stays vague on the subject.
 If you’re unsure about your estimates, take a look at your past, similar projects and see how much time they took you.

 A red flag should rise if you see a lot of different people involved from the very beginning.
 If there are five people in charge both from the client’s side and from your business, I can 99% guarantee you that it’ll slow down any decision-making process.

-Too many cooks in the kitchen is a common reason why project go overboard.
-Although multiple contributions and collaborations are appreciated, in the long run you may end up not knowing who is supposed to do what.
+Too many cooks in the kitchen is a common reason why projects go overboard.
+Although multiple contributions and collaborations are appreciated, in the long run, you may end up not knowing who is supposed to do what.